CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Influxdb/README.md

 * Inlfux use HTTP/HTTP API so put an reverse proxy WAF before is not a good idea ...

+### 2023-12-16: System users

+* Role can now create system users and address groups
+* Added certs of 10 years

 ## Authors

 * Lord Robin Crombez